-Now that your data is set up, it’s time to bring your team in and get started with analysis!
+Now that your data is set up, it’s time to bring your team into Heap and get started with analysis!

 Share Your Strategy